premshree/pocmon/README.md

 # Adding pocmon to your Slack channel

 pocmon works only as a custom [bot user](https://api.slack.com/bot-users) (Slack's API won't allow the `channels:write` OAuth scope for app bots.)
-- First, go ahead and [create a new bot user](https://my.slack.com/services/new/bot) for your team.
+- Go ahead and [create a new bot user](https://my.slack.com/services/new/bot) for your team.
+Let's assume you called it `@pocmon`
 - Note the API Token for your custom bot.

 # Installation